sahejpreetkaur/Research-Paper-Manager/README.md

 Technologies Used:

-Languages: Python, JavaScript
+Languages: Python
-Frameworks: Flask for the backend; React for the frontend (or other chosen frameworks)
+Frameworks: Flask for the backend
-Database: SQLite or PostgreSQL for data management
+Database: SQLite for data management
 Libraries: TensorFlow, Scikit-learn, PyPDF2, and others for processing embeddings and PDFs.
 Installation and Usage: Instructions for setting up the application locally will be provided, detailing prerequisites, environment setup, and running the application.